Hwasong-15: Launch vehicle

 The 9-axle transporter erector launcher (TEL) vehicle is larger compared to the 8-axle TEL vehicle of the Hwasong-14.
 However, just like the Hwasong-14, the launch footage from November 2017 test indicates the missile was fired from a fixed launch pad, not from the vehicle.

+Information from the February 2023 launch suggests that the Hwasong-15 was fired directly from a moblie launch vehicle.
+As Hwasong-15 is a road-mobile missile mounted on TELs, it is easy to evade detection, meaning the missile is favourable for a surprise launch.

 History

-Early plan for ICBM and revelation of Hwasong-14

-In 2012 and 2015, North Korea displayed two versions of Hwasong-13.
-However, the Hwasong-13 project was apparently cancelled.

-In early 2017, during his New Year's speech, Kim Jong Un announced that North Korea was in the final stages of testing its ICBM.

-Hwasong-14, the first North Korean missile able to reach mainland North America, was successfully test-fired twice on 4 July and 28 July 2017.

-Revelation and appearances of Hwasong-15

 Hwasong-15's first successful launch occurred on 28 November 2017, around 3 a.m. local time.
 It was the first launch after a 10-week break.
+Although North Korean state media announced the successful launch a day later, images were only released on 30 November, two days after the test.

 North Korea displayed Hwasong-15 during military parades on 8 February 2018, 10 October 2020 and 25 April 2022.

+After the maiden launch in November 2017, it was suspected that Hwasong-15 had been operationally deployed.
+In November 2022, North Korea confirmed that Hwasong-15 had entered service within their armed forces.

 A further test-flight of Hwasong-15 occurred on 18 February 2023.
+In this test, North Korea used "Hwasongpho-15" designation instead of "Hwasong-15", which was first spotted in 2021.